Melrose, Scottish Borders

-Melrose (Maolros, "bald moor") is a small town and civil parish in the Scottish Borders, historically in Roxburghshire.
+Melrose (Maolros, "bald moor") is a town and civil parish in the Scottish Borders, historically in Roxburghshire.
 It lies within the Eildon committee area of Scottish Borders Council.

 History

 The original Melrose was Mailros, meaning "the bare peninsula" in Old Welsh or Brythonic.
 This referred to a neck of land by the River Tweed several miles east of the present town, where in the 6th century a monastery was founded associated with St Cuthbert.
 It was recorded by Bede, and also in the Anglo-Saxon Chronicle with the name Magilros.
 This monastery and settlement, later known as "Old Melrose", were long abandoned by the 12th century.
+Melrose is surrounded by the small villages of Darnick, Gattonside, Newstead, Lilliesleaf and Bowden.

 King David I of Scotland took the throne in 1124, and sought to create a new Cistercian monastery on that site; however the monks preferred a site further west called "Fordel".
 So the monastery now known as Melrose Abbey was founded there in 1136, and the town of Melrose grew up on its present site around it.
 In the late Middle Ages, its name was represented by a mell (a mason's hammer) and a rose (for the Virgin Mary, to whom all Cistercian abbeys were dedicated).
 The Abbey fell into ruin after the Reformation but is still a striking structure.
 Several Scottish nobles are buried there, and a casket has been found which is believed to contain the heart of King Robert the Bruce.
 The casket has been re-buried in the Abbey.
 The Abbey ruins are cared for by Historic Scotland (open all year; entrance charge).

-Nearby is the Roman fort of Trimontium, Abbotsford House the home of Sir Walter Scott, and Dryburgh Abbey where he's buried.
-Melrose is surrounded by the small villages of Darnick, Gattonside, Newstead, Lilliesleaf and Bowden.
+Nearby is the Roman fort of Trimontium, Abbotsford House the home of Sir Walter Scott, and Dryburgh Abbey where he was buried in 1832.
+The Corn Exchange, which was designed by David Cousin, was completed in 1863.

-The Melrose war memorial was designed by Sir Robert Lorimer in 1920.
+The war memorial, erected in 1920, was designed by Sir Robert Lorimer.

 Sport

 Melrose is the birthplace of Rugby Sevens and also has a rugby union team, Melrose RFC.
 Every year on the second Saturday in April the famous Melrose Sevens are held at the Greenyards and is the biggest annual sporting event held in the town.
-Rugby union has always been the most popular sport in Melrose.
+Rugby union has historically been the most popular sport in Melrose.

 Melrose Golf Club is a nine-hole golf course situated on the edge of the town at the foot of the Eildon Hills.

 Melrose Cricket Club is situated next to Borders General Hospital at Huntlyburn.

-Festivals
+Melrose Football Club SCIO, founded in 1995, is the grassroot junior football club that serves the town and local area.
+Junior boys teams play with the Scottish Borders Junior Football Association.
+Youth Boys teams play with the South East Region Youth Football Association.
+Girls teams are affiliated to Scottish Women's Football and play in leagues across the Borders and Lothians.
+Melrose FC is currently (2025) the largest girls football club in the Scottish Borders.